khieu-dv/vievlog/README.md

 ## 💡 Why VieVlog?

-This project was created to help learners of Korean (especially TOPIK) with a clean, modern learning platform.
+This project was created to help learners of IT (especially VIEVLOG) with a clean, modern learning platform.
 It’s also a great starting point for developers looking to work with PocketBase and Next.js.

 ---